Global Counterfactual Directions: Abstract

 \section{Abstract}

-Despite increasing progress in development of methods for generating visual counterfactual explanations, especially with the recent rise of Denoising Diffusion Probabilistic Models, previous works consider them as an entirely local technique.
+Despite increasing progress in development of methods for generating visual counterfactual explanations, previous works consider them as an entirely local technique.
 In this work, we take the first step at globalizing them.
 Specifically, we discover that the latent space of Diffusion Autoencoders encodes the inference process of a given classifier in the form of global directions.
 We propose a novel proxy-based approach that discovers two types of these directions with the use of only \emph{single} image in an \emph{entirely black-box} manner.
 Precisely, g-directions allow for flipping the decision of a given classifier on an \emph{entire} dataset of images, while h-directions further increase the diversity of explanations.
 We refer to them in general as Global Counterfactual Directions (GCDs).
 Moreover, we show that GCDs can be naturally combined with Latent Integrated Gradients resulting in a new black-box attribution method, while simultaneously enhancing the understanding of counterfactual explanations.
-We validate our approach on existing benchmarks and show that it generalizes to real-world use-cases.
+We validate our approach on existing benchmarks and show that it generalizes to real-world use-cases. \keywords{Counterfactual explanations \and Black-box method \and Diffusion models \and Representation understanding}